DenchiSoft/VTubeStudio/README.md

 }
 ```

-This may fail and return an error if the app is currently in a state where no model can be loaded.
+This may fail and return an error if the app is currently in a state where no model can be loaded/unloaded.
 This includes having config windows open or a model load operation currently already being in progress.
-There is also a global 2 second cooldown for this requests.
+There is also a global 2 second cooldown for this request.

+If pass in an empty model ID, the currently loaded model will be unloaded (will do nothing if no model is loaded).

 ## Moving the currently loaded VTS model